Kurento/kurento/source/dev/dev_guide.rst

 The script *compile_project.py* is able to resolve all dependencies for any given module.
 For each dependency, the following process will happen:

-1. If the dependency is already available to ``apt-get`` from the Kurento Packages Repository, it will get downloaded and installed.
+1. If the dependency is already available to ``apt-get`` from the Kurento Packages repository, it will get downloaded and installed.
 This means that the dependency will not get built locally.

 2. If the dependency is not available to ``apt-get``, its corresponding project will be cloned from the Git repo, built, and packaged itself.
 This triggers a recursive call to *compile_project.py*, which in turn will try to satisfy all the dependencies corresponding to that sub-project.

-It is very important to keep in mind the dependency resolution mechanism that happens in the Python script, because it can affect which packages get built in the development machine. **If the Kurento Packages Repository has been configured for ``apt-get``, then all dependencies for a given module will be downloaded and installed from the repo, instead of being built**.
+It is very important to keep in mind the dependency resolution mechanism that happens in the Python script, because it can affect which packages get built in the development machine. **If the Kurento Packages repository has been configured for ``apt-get``, then all dependencies for a given module will be downloaded and installed from the repo, instead of being built**.
 On the other hand, if the Kurento repo has not been configured, then all dependencies will be built from source.

 This can have a very big impact on the amount of modules that need to be built to satisfy the dependencies of a given project.
 The most prominent example is **kurento-media-server**: it basically depends on *everything* else.
 If the Kurento repo is available to ``apt-get``, then all of KMS libraries will be downloaded and installed.
 If the repo is not available, then all source code of KMS will get downloaded and built, including the whole GStreamer libraries and other forked libraries.